 By bus.
 No clear information yet, but you’d go by bus to Essaouira and then proceed from Essaouira according to the corresponding section above.
 If you arrive in the early evening in Essaouira, it’s better to spend the night there as apart from the occasional taxi there is no way to get to Sidi Kaouki then.
 [TODO]

-Here is a list of recommendable connections that we have found so far:
+Here is a list of recommendable or tested connections that we have found so far:

 Organic waste and paper is composted in the garden (so we can collect them in the same bin).
 It works like this:

 - Find a spot along the wall, to the right after entering the main gate, that has neither tree roots nor has been dug already (which would mean you’d dig compost out rather than in).

 - Dig a hole large enough for your bucket of kitchen waste, and fill it into the hole.

 - Put in quite some water.
 Either with a hose in the north-east corner (valve is close to the garden wall), or with the waste bucket.
 Clean the waste bucket in the process.

 - Put the dug-out soil on top of the waste.

 We probably want to create a larger hole and compost the regular way in that (with a central pole for aerating it by moving it around from time to time).
 Then, when we leave, we’d add soil on top only once.